runspired/runspired.com/_posts/2024-11-30-edge-pipes.md

 ---
-title: Edge Pipes | The Alternative to SSR and RSCs
+title: EdgePipes | The Alternative to SSR and RSCs
 published: true
 draft: true
 ---

-# Edge Pipes | The Alternative to SSR and RSCs
+# EdgePipes | The Alternative to SSR and RSCs

 If you've talked with me at any point over the past few years (in person, at conferences, or listened in anywhere someone unwisely chose to give me a platform) you've probably heard me mention "SSD" or "Server Side Data".